Ahmed-Hindy/Materials-Processor/README.md

-# Houdini Materials Converter
+# [DEPRECATED] Houdini Materials Converter
- a WIP Material converter from and to multiple render engines
+ [DEPRECATED] a WIP Material converter from and to multiple render engines